hiddeninformationlabs/network-coercion-model/README.md

 This operationalizes the philosopher Harry Frankfurt's (1971) concept of *structural unfreedom*: you act unfreely when you could not have done otherwise, given the structural conditions you're in, even if you don't feel constrained.

 We then ask: what predicts which outcome an agent gets?
-The answer turns out to be network geometry.
+The answer turns out to be network topology.

 ## Core findings